4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/05-Create-DOM-Element-First/README.md

 + Create a `p` element.

-+ Set the innerHTML.
++ Set the `innerHTML`.

 + Remember to setup the `yellow` style.

-+ `appendChild` to the document.
++ `appendChild()` to the document.

 ## 🔎 Important:

-+ The innerHTML property of any DOM element is used to set the HTML content that is going to be set inside of that HTML TAG.
++ The `innerHTML` property of any DOM element is used to set the HTML content that is going to be set inside of that HTML TAG.
 Don't worry, it's not that complicated!